-Transact Business With Reputable and Trusted Individuals and Entities in legitimate and noncorrupt business practices.
+Transact Business With Reputable and Trusted Individuals and Entities

+Money laundering results when people try to disguise proceeds from criminal activities through "legitimate" business transactions to conceal the identity, source or destination of those funds to make them appear legal.
+Our company will conduct business only with verified and reputable customers and suppliers that are involved in legitimate and noncorrupt business practices.
 We must all take steps to adhere to RPM's Trade and Third-Party Due Diligence Policies, and learn about those with whom we transact business, to ensure that all actions taken by third parties for the benefit of the company are in keeping with the Value of 168 and its inherent core principles.
+If you have any doubt whether a customer or supplier is using ill-gotten funds to do business with your company, consult with your company's or RPM's legal department before completing transactions with that individual or entity.